Neural Ordinary Differential Equations for Learning and Extrapolating System Dynamics Across Bifurcations: Introduction

 In this work, we demonstrate the potential of Neural ODEs as a tool for extrapolating bifurcation dynamics from data.
 Although Neural ODEs, and even parameterized modifications\cite{Lee2021-qd}, are established techniques, our approach introduces a novel application: explicitly incorporating a bifurcation parameter as an input to learn bifurcation structures.
 This specific adaptation enables the model to capture and analyse regime shifts, offering valuable insights into system behaviour.
-By directly learning the underlying vector field, Neural ODEs provide a global continuous-time representation of the system dynamics, making them particularly well-suited for capturing not only local bifurcations, but also global ones.
-We study a predator-prey system, that exhibits both local and global bifurcations, making it a challenging test case.
-We investigate the ability of Neural ODEs to extrapolate dynamics across bifurcations.
-To examine their robustness, we conduct experiments with limited trajectory data and added measurement noise, demonstrating their potential as a tool for predicting system transitions.
+We examine three test cases: the Lorenz system transitioning to chaotic behaviour, the Rössler system moving from chaos to period-doubling and a predator–prey system exhibiting both local and global bifurcations.
+For each of these systems we investigate the ability of Neural ODEs to extrapolate dynamics across bifurcations.
+To examine their robustness, we conduct additional experiments on the predator-prey model with limited trajectory data and added measurement noise.

 The rest of the paper is organized as follows.
 In Sec.~ \ref{sec:neuralode}, we give a brief overview on Neural ODEs and how they can be adapted to include bifurcation parameters.
-In Sec.~\ref{sec:predprey}, we introduce our predator-prey test case and summarise its bifurcation structure.
-In Sec.~\ref{sec:experimentdesign}, we discuss the set-up of our simulation experiments.
+In Sec.~\ref{sec:experimentsetup}, we introduce our different test cases and discuss the training procedure.
 In Sec.~ \ref{sec:results}, we showcase our findings, which will be further discussed in Sec.~\ref{sec:discussion}.